 Leaving the woods one last time for the day, we followed a road to Highway 76, our endpoint for the day, covering the 4.5 miles in almost exactly two hours.
 It took us less than five minutes to hitch a ride into town.
 A couple, Jason and Bethany, showed up almost out of nowhere when we momentarily stopped to look at our phones.
 A mountain biker, he recognized us as hikers and knew to stop and give us a lift.
 Where we stopped was only about five miles outside of town, so they had us dropped off at our motel in just about as much time as we had been waiting for a ride.

 Checkin was at 2 pm, so we dropped our packs in a spare room at the motel and went next door to Waffle King for second breakfast.
 Once finished there, we walked to the food store next door and got a five-day resupply that will take us to the town of Reliance, TN.
 While waiting to checkout, CareFree’s phone stopped working properly.
-Remembering its misbehavior on the PCT between Skykomish and Stehekin, I suggested it was likely too wet.
+Remembering that it had similar misbehavior last year on the PCT between Skykomish and Stehekin, I suggested it was likely too wet.
 She took it out of its case to find literal puddles of water in the case.
 We figured it’d go like last time, and after some drying out, it’d be back in action.

 Groceries finished, we went back to the motel and checked in.
 Showers after five days of hiking were glorious.